 Resources are also available through the Quit Partners at the University of Vermont Medical Center Division of Community Health Improvement at 802-847-7333.

-Amanda, Public Health Specialist
+Vacant, Public Health Specialist